What is cat castration?

 The exact age your pet ‘matures’ will vary depending on species and breed so it is important to speak to your vet relatively early on to ensure you don’t overshoot the ideal window.

-It is never too late!
-Although some of the advantages from ‘early castration’ are no longer applicable there are still many benefits to castrating your cat later in life.
+It’s never too late.
+Although some of the advantages from ‘early castration’ are no longer applicable, there are still many benefits to neutering male cats later in life.